Nitaicandra/4DVisualizationTest/README.md

-Standard cube, Notice how the back most face is farther to the right than the front most face due to the perspective projection
+Standard cube, Notice how the back most face is farther to the right than the front most face when the cube moves left  due to the perspective projection
 ![ezgif com-gif-maker-1](https://user-images.githubusercontent.com/89361982/139005143-31a2f04d-13e6-4420-839f-df152ec4d74f.gif)

 Stereographic projection of Tesseract, This is one of the standard ways to visualize a 4D Cube